 \section{Conclusion and discussion}

-In this paper, we study in detail the D3-D7 model in the presence of the electric field.
-We focus on the NESS system with the constant current in the dual field theory.
-Moreover, we perform the linear stability analysis of the background states.
+In this article, we study the D3-D7 model under an electric field.
+We focus on the NESS system with a constant current in the dual field theory.
+Moreover, we perform a linear stability analysis of the background states.

-In section \ref{sec:Background}, we show the phase diagram of the conducting/insulating phases and the behaviors of the current density, the quark condensate, and the effective temperature as functions of \(E\) and \(T\).
-As shown in figure \ref{fig:ETJ}, we obtain the multi-valued $J$ with respect to $E$ for various $T$.
-Decreasing \(E\) or \(J\), we find the first turning point in the \(E\)-\(J\) curves.
-At smaller \(J\), we also find the second turning point as shown in figure \ref{fig:zeroT}.
-At \(E=0\), a similar multi-valuedness of the parameters in the D3-D7 model has been found in refs.~\cite{Mateos:2006nu,Mateos:2007vn,Frolov:2006tc}.
-We expect that the turning points will repeatedly appear in the \(E\)-\(J\) curves until reaching \(J=0\).
+In section \ref{sec:Background}, we present the phase diagram of the conducting/insulating phases and the behaviors of the current density, quark condensate, and effective temperature as functions of \(E\) and \(T\).
+Figure \ref{fig:ETJ} shows the multivalued $J$ with respect to $E$ for various $T$.
+On decreasing \(E\) or \(J\), we find the first turning point in the $E$--$J$ curves.
+At smaller \(J\), we also find the second turning point (figure~\ref{fig:zeroT}).
+At \(E=0\), a similar multivaluedness of the parameters in the D3-D7 model has been found in refs.~\cite{Mateos:2006nu,Mateos:2007vn,Frolov:2006tc}.
+We expect that the turning points will repeatedly appear in the $E$--$J$ curves until reaching \(J=0\).
 This behavior of the probe brane system in the black hole geometry may be understood as the discrete scale invariance \cite{Sornette_1998}.
-Similar behaviors could be experimentally observed in the vicinity of the electric breakdown in an insulator.
+Similar behaviors could be observed experimentally in an insulator in the vicinity of the electric breakdown.

-For studying the linear stability of the system, we consider the current perturbation on the background solution in the multi-valued region.
-In the gravity side, this corresponds to the perturbation of the worldvolume gauge field parallel to the external electric field, which should be coupled with the perturbation of the brane embedding.
-By solving the equations for the coupled perturbations and computing the QNMs, we find the dynamical instability of the NESS system in the multi-valued region.
-At any temperature, the upper branch of the \(E\)-\(J\) curves is stable and the lower branch is unstable against the homogeneous perturbations.
+To study the linear stability of the system, we consider the current perturbation of the background solution in the multivalued region.
+On the gravity side, this corresponds to the perturbation of the worldvolume gauge field parallel to the external electric field being coupled with the perturbation of the brane embedding.
+By solving the equations for the coupled perturbations and computing the QNMs, we find the dynamical instability of the NESS system in the multivalued region.
+At any temperature, the upper and lower branches of the $E$--$J$ curves are, respectively, stable and unstable against the homogeneous perturbations.